-Elizabeth Caroline Mary Stuart-Wortley, Baroness Wharncliffe (née Lady Elizabeth Caroline Mary Crichton) (1779–1856) was an Irish-born British aristocrat and female artist known for her landscape and figurative drawing and painting.
+Elizabeth Caroline Mary Stuart-Wortley, Baroness Wharncliffe (née Crichton; 1779–1856), styled Lady Elizabeth Crichton from 1789 until her marriage, was an Irish-born British aristocrat and female artist known for her landscape and figurative drawing and painting.
 A number of these artworks are in Tate Collection and Archive.

 Lady Elizabeth Crichton was the daughter of John Crichton, 1st Earl Erne by his second wife, the former Lady Caroline Hervey, daughter of Frederick Hervey, 4th Earl of Bristol and sister of the notorious Lady Elizabeth Foster.